 At the beginning and end of the school day, parents are asked to drop their children off either at the school entrance or on the front playground, depending on the age of the children.
-When walking into the school site, please encourage your children to follow the yellow pathway.
-If normal arrangements have to be altered (eg you are delayed or another person is collecting your child) please let us know.
+If normal arrangements have to be altered (eg you are delayed or another person is collecting your child) please let the office know.
 This avoids any confusion or upset.

 Getting to school

 To get to and from school, walking is definitely the best option!
 There are lots of benefits: it’s healthier than travelling by car, it improves the safety of pedestrians and road-users, and it respects nearby residents and parking regulations.
 Alternatively, we have bike-racks.
 If you do need to travel by car, please park wisely.
 Children may also bring their scooters to school.
 Scooter racks are available outside Yew class.

 If your child is going to walk to or from school on their own then we ask you to email the school or send a message on Class Dojo so the school can make a note of this arrangement.
 Without parent permission we can not allow a pupil leave the school site alone or with an adult not on the permission list.